 So, if you don’t have anyone usable/use a Succubus in your ToA team, then yes, I’d say she’s usable.
 Otherwise, at the most, she’s just Triana or Vivachel skillups.

 Welcome to stage 1, you’re doing great I bet.
 Anyway, we’re going to start off this HoH with three Harmonias (fire Harp Magicians) and two Logans (wind Neostone Fighters).

-The Threat: You know that meme where the therapist says “Vio runes in HoH don’t exist, it can’t hurt you” and Yellow Trevor (Logan) proves otherwise?
+You know that meme where the therapist says “Vio runes in HoH don’t exist, it can’t hurt you” and Yellow Trevor (Logan) proves otherwise?
 Yeah, I felt that in my soul with this round.

 Anyway, Logan’s got damage to spare here.
 His third skill Push Through’ll attack an enemy two times, decrease their attack speed for 3 turns, decrease their attack bar by 30% for each hit, and if he depletes their attack bar, he’ll instantly recover a turn.
 Mega oof.

 Harmonia, meanwhile, is known to deal damage to her enemy and then heal her ally by a massive amount.
 Her third skill, Unwanted Harmony, evens out the HP of an ally and an enemy target, and then decreases the enemy’s HP by 15%, healing said ally by 15% too.

 Go for Logan first to take out the main sources of damage, and then you can work on the Harmonias, because they can’t really do that much damage.
 Watch out for Harmonia’s immunity on her second skill, though.

 I bet all you RTA players just got PTSD flashbacks on this stage.
 But anyway, Stage 2 is three Trianas (wind Harp Magician) and two Aegirs (water Barbaric Kings).